mlswg/mls-architecture/draft-ietf-mls-architecture.md

 More generally, using anonymous credentials in an MLS based architecture might not be enough to provide strong privacy or anonymity properties.

+#### Storage of Metadata and Ecryption at rest on the Servers

+In the case where private data or metadata has to be persisted on the servers for functionality (mappings between identities and push tokens, group metadata...), it should be stored encrypted at rest and only decrypted upon need during the execution.
+Honest Service Providers can rely on such encryption at rest mechanism to be able to prevent access to the data when not using it.

+> **RECOMMENDATION:** Store cryptographic material used for server-side
+> decryption of sensitive meta-data on the clients and only send it when needed.
+> The server can use the secret to open and update encrypted data containers
+> after which they can delete these keys until the next time they need it, in
+> which case those can be provided by the client.

+> **RECOMMENDATION:** Rely on group secrets exported from the MLS session for
+> server-side encryption at rest and update the key after each removal from the
+> group.
+Rotate those keys on a regular basis otherwise.

+In the future, it is expected that servers can rely on fully homomorphic encryption to rotate the ciphertexts without opening these encrypted containers.

 ### Delivery Service Compromise

 MLS is intended to provide strong guarantees in the face of compromise of the